Duration

 Continuing education:

-Bachelor's degree (or equivalent); or at least two years of higher education with at least two years of professional experience.
+Bachelor's degree 3 (or equivalent); or minimum 2 years' higher education with at least two years' professional experience.

 Target audience